notiz-dev/notiz/content/blog/nestjs-prisma-schematics.md

 Until now, adding [Prisma to a NestJS application](https://notiz.dev/blog/how-to-connect-nestjs-with-prisma) requires a few manual steps - installing [@prisma/cli](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-cli/command-reference) and [@prisma/client](https://github.com/prisma/prisma-client-js), creating a `PrismaService` and (eventually) adding a `Dockerfile`.

-We are excited to release [`nestjs-prisma`](https://github.com/notiz-dev/nestjs-prisma) - a set of schematics to perform all steps necessary to add Prisma to your NestJS application **automatically**.
+We are excited to release [nestjs-prisma](https://nestjs-prisma.notiz.dev/) - a library with build-in `PrismaService`, `PrismaClientExceptionFilter`, `loggingMiddleware` and a set of schematics to perform **automatically** all steps necessary to add Prisma to your NestJS application.

 <div shortcode="repo" repo="notiz-dev/nestjs-prisma"></div>